 How can I learn more about the current school building and its condition?

-A great deal of study and evaluation of our current school campus was completed by InGensa, Inc., an architectural and engineering firm that specializes in school renovation and construction.
-The result of their analysis can be found on the district’s Facility Planning web page.
+A great deal of study and evaluation of our current school campus was completed by our team of consultants.
+The result of their analysis can be found on the district’s Facility Planning web page.*